8 min read / 30 January 2023 / Laura Garvin Gomez

 Due to its high levels of vitamin A and E, both of which are linked to skin membrane health, avocado oil is incredibly beneficial for the skin and can be particularly useful if you suffer from dry skin conditions.

-Some sources suggest that avocado oil can also be useful for reducing signs of ageing as well as minimising and purifying pores.
+Some sources suggest that avocado oil can also be useful for reducing signs of ageing as well as minimising and purifying pores, making it a fantastic carrier oil for skin.

 3. Castor Oil for Hydrating